Joseph L. Akerman, Photographer's Statement

 The Road

+It seems like I’ve had a camera in my hand as long as I can remember.
 I got my first camera, a Kodak 127 Brownie Starmite, when I was 12.
-I recall wanting to capture the people and places I experienced so I could hold onto those memories, those faces that I knew even then would one day be gone.
+I recall wanting to capture the people and places I experienced so I could hold onto those memories, those faces that even then I realized would be gone one day.
 I hoped to remember always what it was like to be in a particular place at a particular moment.
 Thinking about the history of photography, this has always been one of its greatest appeals: to preserve our past and the people we loved.

-Sometimes, the pictures “didn’t turn out.”
-Although I was disappointed initially, the more I looked at them, the more I realized that the “flaws” sometimes created images that I liked more.
-They more evocatively captured my experience of the people, places, and events I was trying to record, and they expressed something deeper and more resonant.
-I began to experiment - turning and moving the camera while the shutter was open, overexposing the light source behind my subject, underexposing the whole scene so only one element was visible in its pool of light – things that are all now part of my standard tool bag.
-The imperfections are often the compass that points the way to the path of truer expression.
+But then sometimes, the pictures “didn’t turn out.”
+I was disappointed initially, but the more I looked at these “failures”, the more I realized that the “flaws” sometimes created images that more evocatively captured my experience of these people, places and events, and they expressed something deeper and more resonant to me than a straightforward recording of whatever it was.
+Turned out, the imperfections were often the compass that pointed the way to a path of deeper expression.
+The limitations of the photographic process are themselves tools of creation.

 People ask, “what’s that a picture of?”
-It seems that once someone can place a name, a label, on the subject of the photo, then they don’t need to think about that image any longer, as if they are trying to avoid looking into themselves for the true meaning of it, or to confront the more difficult and interesting question: “What feeling does that image evoke in you?”
+It seems that once someone can place a name, a label, on the subject of the photo, then they don’t need to think about that image any longer, as if they are perhaps avoiding looking into themselves for the true meaning of it, rather that to confront the more difficult and interesting question: “What feeling does that image evoke in you?”

 The Road